Business and Other Risks

 Among all the issues related to business operations and accounting noted in the securities report, the business risks that could affect the G-TEKT Group's financial condition and management results are outlined here.
 We recognize that these risks could have a significant influence on investment decisions.

 This section contains forward-looking statements, and these statements are based on our judgments as of the filing date of the securities report.
-(June 28, 2023)
+(June 25, 2025)

 Business Environment

-Changes in the Automotive Market
+Changes in the automotive market

 The G-TEKT Group has business operations in countries around the world, including Japan, China, and other parts of Asia, as well as North America, South America, and Europe.
 We supply products to local automakers and related auto parts manufacturers in those locations.
-Slow personal consumption due to an economic downturn or the reluctance of consumers to make purchases due to the tax system change in these markets could result in fewer automobile sales, which could affect the business performance of the G-TEKT Group.
+Slow personal consumption due to an economic downturn or the reluctance of consumers to make purchases due to the tax system change in these markets could result in fewer automobile sales, which could affect the business performance of the Group.

 Risk Countermeasures